Where do sitatungas live?

 They are swamp creatures.

 Sitatungas use regular, tunneled pathways through tall reeds and papyrus.
-As a swamp provides a year-round supply of rich food, sitatungas have exceptionally small home ranges.
+As a swamp provides a year-round supply of rich food, they have exceptionally small home ranges.

 Slow and steady wins the races.

-They are good but slow swimmers capable of paddling several miles.
-Usually half-submerged, they can dive deeper if in danger, staying hidden with only part of the head out of water.
+They are strong but slow swimmers capable of paddling several miles.
+Usually half-submerged, they can dive deeper if in danger, staying hidden with only part of the head out of the water.
 They will rest on dry mounds or floating islands in the swamp, turning circles on the spot until the grass is trampled into a springy mat.
-Young are also placed on these mats, raised out of the water.
+The young are also placed on these mats, which are raised out of the water.

 Young sitatungas are more independent than most antelopes.

 Although essentially solitary animals, pairs associate for short periods of time for mating, and small, temporary mixed groups are occasionally formed.
 The young are born on a dry, trampled mat in the swamp.
-The newborn lies out for as long as a month, with only short visits from its mother for suckling.
-Although nursed from 4 to 6 months of age, it is more independent of its mother than are most other antelopes.
-The ties between mother and young do not last for long, for half-grown sitatungas are often on their own.
-Half-grown sitatungas are often seen foraging alone.
+The newborn lies out for as long as a month, with only short visits from their mother for suckling.
+Although nursed from four to six months of age, they are more independent of their mother than are most other antelopes.
+The ties between mother and young do not last for long, for half-grown sitatungas are often on their own and are often seen foraging alone.